fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise1/README_R.md

 # Exercise 1: Job Efficiency - Memory per Node ( `--mem` )

 We use a R code, `mem_test.R`, to generate a random matrix of dimension 20,000.

 ## Step 1: Environment set up
-To run the code we need to load one of the available Python modules, e.g.,
+To run the code we need to load one of the available R modules, e.g.,

 ```bash
 module load R/4.4.1-fasrc01